 It's a bit of work making the slides suitable for something like a wooden mortising machine but industrial linear ball glides start at prices in the hundreds of dollars each, so it's well worth the trouble.

 It's important to use over/under style drawer slides.
 Telescoping full extension drawer glides are becoming more popular today, but I have found that these have too much play.
 They need to have play in them so as to avoid jamming up if the drawers and their enclosures have a slight bit of mismatch to them.
 The balls between the innermost and middle layer of telescopic glides have less play, but the middle layer would be difficult to mount, so they aren't as suitable as the older over/under or double tiered style slides.
-You can still order the old style from Lee Valley Tools For example, here.
+You can still order the old style from Lee Valley Tools, search for "double tiered drawer slides" on their website.
 Easier to obtain and just as suitable are "keyboard drawer slides", or "center drawer slides".

 Be careful to capture all the ball bearing balls that will fall out when you slide the slides apart.